• Skip to main content

 MRI

-Muscle edema [high T2 signal], the fluid collection with peripheral contrast enhancement and diffuse muscle enlargement are seen.
+Muscle edema [high T2 signal], fluid collection with peripheral contrast enhancement and diffuse muscle enlargement are seen.
 MRI is especially useful in deeply seated muscles.

 MRI with gadolinium enhancement can increase the confidence of identifying or excluding the presence of abscess but this may give high-dose irradiation to the child.